minghuilab/MutaPheno/README.md

 Do not mix formats.
 Verify mutation identifiers, residue positions, and amino acid changes.
 Only validated missense mutations proceed to annotation and prediction.

 ### 4. Understanding Output Files
-After running, two main outputs will be produced in the specified output directory:
+After running, three outputs will be produced in the specified output directory:

 **(1) Feature Annotation (`*_MutaPheno_FeatureAnnotations.csv`):**